Are Citrus Oils Safe in Sunlight?

 Phototoxic Risk: High

-These oils may contain furanocoumarins, natural compounds that can react with UV light after being applied to the skin.
-Sun exposure may lead to redness, irritation, dark spots, or burn-like reactions.
+These oils contain furanocoumarins that can react with UV light after being applied to the skin.
+Sun exposure may lead to redness, irritation, dark spots, or burn-like reactions — even at low concentrations if applied to sun-exposed skin.

-Avoid direct sunlight or tanning beds for 12 to 48 hours after topical use.
+Rule of thumb: avoid direct sunlight or tanning beds for 12–18 hours after topical use.
 Always dilute with a carrier oil.
-Best used at night or for diffusion indoors.
+Best used at night or enjoyed through diffusion.

 Safer Citrus Oils (Processed Options)

-Included Oils Such As: Steam-distilled Lemon, Steam-distilled Lime, Steam-distilled Bergamot, Bergapten-free (FCF) Bergamot
+Included oils: Steam-distilled Lemon, Steam-distilled Lime, Steam-distilled Bergamot, Bergapten-free (FCF) Bergamot

 Phototoxic Risk: Low

-These oils are processed to reduce or remove phototoxic compounds, making them a better choice for daytime use.
-They offer a fresh citrus aroma with less risk of sun sensitivity.
+These oils are processed to reduce or remove phototoxic furanocoumarins, making them a better choice for daytime use.
+FCF bergamot (furanocoumarin-free) is specifically steam-processed to strip out bergapten while preserving the signature floral-citrus scent — a genuinely photo-safe alternative.

 Check labels for steam-distilled, FCF, or bergapten-free when buying.
-Dilution is still recommended before skin use.
+Dilution is still recommended before any skin use.

 Naturally Non-Phototoxic Citrus Oils